shiyue-li/source/themes/hugo-lodi-theme/README.md

 # Lodi Theme

-This theme is a Hugo port of [Alexis Collado's portfolio website](http://www.alexiscollado.com).
+This theme is a Hugo port of [Shiyue Li's portfolio website](http://www.alexiscollado.com).
 It is meant to be a portfolio theme, with sections for describing yourself, your process, and some case studies.

 ![](images/screenshot.png)